AI Doomsday Theory Is a Massive Short Play

 Abundance Reduces Conflict—Not Just Costs

-Among the least-discussed implications of AI-driven abundance is geopolitics.
+One of the least-discussed implications of AI-driven abundance is geopolitics.
 For much of modern history, wars have been fought over scarce resources: energy, food, trade routes, industrial capacity, labor, and technology.
 When resources are constrained and growth feels zero-sum, nations compete.
 Abundance changes everything.

 Conclusion: What If the World Doesn’t End?